PhpStorm 2024.3 Help

 2. In the left-hand pane, choose Empty Project.

-3. Specify the project name and the path to the folder where the project-related files will be stored.
+3. Specify the path to the folder where the project-related files will be stored.

 4. When you click Create, PhpStorm creates and opens an empty project.